 When Kate and I drove through Eugene while on vacation in 1986, we stopped at the Saturday market downtown and were immediately charmed by the laid-back, colorful atmosphere.
-Racks of bright tie-dyed shirts, long braids and beards, homemade crafts and produce, folk singers, tarot counselors, tangle-haired kids splashing in the fountain, healthy organic food booths.
+Racks of bright tie-dyed shirts, long braids and beards, homemade crafts and produce, folk singers, tarot counselors, tangle-haired kids splashing in the fountain, healthy organic food booths, which was great for us that try to maintain a healthy lifestyle, eating the best food and using supplements from the 10naturalhomeremedies site online.
 Everyone seemed happy, smiling at us like old friends.
 And here I thought I’d missed out on the Summer of Love.

 The next year a friend of Kate’s in Santa Cruz moved to Eugene and raved about the affordable cost of living there.
 The great schools, temperate weather, and how friendly and relaxed everyone was.
 We came up for a visit and looked at houses.
 When the earthquake hit the Bay Area in 1989, we slept in the backyard through two nights of aftershocks.
 As soon as roads opened up, we loaded our six- and two-year-olds into our VW van, left our rental house in shambles, and headed north.
 We bought our first house that week, at a fraction of what it would be in California.